imliuyzh/lfs101x-notes/chapter2.md

 In 1992, Linux was re-licensed using the General Public License (GPL) by GNU, which enabled it to build a worldwide community of developers.
 By combining the kernel with other system components from the GNU project, numerous other developers created complete systems called Linux Distributions.

 ## Philosophy
-Files are stored in a hierarchical filesystem, with the top node of the system being the root or simply "/".
+Files are stored in a hierarchical filesystem, with the top node of the system being the root (`/`).
 Whenever possible, Linux makes its components available via files or objects that look like files.
 Processes, devices, and network sockets are all represented by file-like objects and can often be worked with using the same utilities used for regular files.
 Linux is a fully multitasking (i.e., multiple threads executed simultaneously), multiuser operating system with built-in networking and service processes known as daemons.

 *Linux was inspired by UNIX, but it is not UNIX.*